zhangjiewen/SwiftSQL/README.md

 let db = try SQLConnection(url: storeURL)
 ```

-By default, the database is opened in readwrite mode and is created if it doesn't exist.
+By default, the database is opened in readwrite mode and is created if it doesn't exist. `SQLConnection` has multiple options for opening the database.

 ### `SQLStatement`